g00glen00b/dimitri.codes/content/posts/2014-09-01-angular-forms/index.md

 featuredImage: "../../images/logos/angularjs.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["AngularJS", "Forms"]
+excerpt: "Demonstration of how to use AngularJS form validation and how to write your own directives for custom form validation."
 ---

 In the previous tutorials about AngularJS I already used some forms, but I never went into detail about them or about form validation.
 In this tutorial that will probably change, as I will explain you how you could use AngularJS validation and write your own custom validators.